 Broken, worn down, decayed, and missing teeth don’t feel or look good.
 Leaving teeth in this state can lead torturous toothaches, lost time at school or work, and lengthy, expensive repair procedures.
-Furthermore, a broken front tooth can have an extremely negative effect on your confidence.
-Your first impression at a social event or in the workplace is often associated with your smile, which makes it hard to network or go on a date when you avoid smiling out of embarrassment.
+Furthermore, a broken front tooth can have an extremely negative effect on confidence.
+Your first impression at a social event or workplace setting is often associated with your smile, which makes it hard to network or go on a date when you avoid smiling out of embarrassment.
 We are here to prevent and help manage any situation.

 There are several details involved in the crown or bridge process, and you likely have questions about your options, such as: